There have been a lot of discussions recently about landing pages.

 Also, include your main keyword in the first sentence of the body.

-Make sure to place variations of your keywords in the first and last 100 words, but do not use keyword stuffing, your text should read naturally.
+Make sure to place variations of your keywords in the first and last 100 words, but do not use keyword stuffing, instead write for people, not search engines – your text should read naturally.

 Add local city landing pages (if optimizing for local search)